RNA language models developed at UC Berkeley can predict mutations that improve RNA function

 “We reached a limit of what we could do just using those kinds of sequence comparison approaches, so we started thinking about, well, could we apply deep learning approaches to this?” says Cate.

-To tackle the problem, Cate busied himself learning the latest developments in AI and neural networks and began experimenting with AI expert Andrej Karpathy’s nanoGPT code on GitHub.
 Seeing an opportunity to combine the expertise of genomic researchers at the IGI and computer scientists in the EECS department, in the fall of 2023 Cate convened a hackathon with the two groups to start developing tools to apply machine learning to the RNA universe.

 Their first accomplishment was putting together a high-quality RNA data set on which to train the deep learning models.
 Compared to DNA and proteins, data on RNA is relatively scarce, and good models depend on large amounts of high-quality data.